 If you have a video CPA in mind, start with Target CPA bidding.
 (If you don’t know your video CPA, follow the bid guidance recommendations that appear in Google Ads when setting up your campaign.)

 If your primary goal is to drive as many conversions as possible in a seasonal or promotional campaign, start with Maximize conversions bidding.

 Start with custom segments (based on search keywords), Customer Match, data segments, or similar segments.
-In addition to these audiences, you should opt-in to audience expansion to show your ads to more people who are likely to convert.
+In addition to these audiences, you should opt-in to optimized targeting to show your ads to more people who are likely to convert.

-If you’re using custom audiences (based on search keywords), use 10-15 of the suggested keywords based on your past conversion performance or your highest converting search keywords.
+If you’re using custom segments (based on search keywords), use 10-15 of the suggested keywords based on your past conversion performance or your highest converting search keywords.

 Avoid adding content targeting (by keywords, topics, or placements) to your campaign, as this may limit your campaign’s performance.
 Video campaigns that drive conversions usually perform better without keywords, topics, or placements.

 Add sitelink extensions or run multiple creative variants (at least 5 if possible, with a different call-to-action button, headline, or video asset for each creative).

 Have a clear call-to-action: Use phrases like: “Learn more”, “Sign up”, or “Buy now”.

 Grab attention from your audience: Captivate people in the first 5-10 seconds of the ad with a problem statement and show how your product or service solves it.